aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 plt.style.use('../styles/mainstyle.use')
 ```

-In the previous notebook we have considered the forward and the backwards Euler schemes to time march ordinary differential equations.
-We have discussed the concept of stability and estimated the accuracy of numerical schemes with respect to the size of the timestep.
+In the previous notebook we have considered the forward and the backward Euler schemes to time march ordinary differential equations.
+We have discussed the concept of stability and estimated the accuracy of numerical schemes with respect to the size of the time step.

 Here we introduce some more accurate methods with larger domains of stability, that are, therefore, applicable in more complex situations.
 We only consider systems of first order differential equations as problems containing higher order derivatives may be reduced to such systems.
 Our system of equations thus reads,